rubyreferences/rubyref/book/stdlib/string-utilities.md

 ## License and copyright

-Copyright
-: (c) 2002-2003 David Alan Black License
+* Copyright: (c) 2002-2003 David Alan Black

-: Distributed on the same licensing terms as Ruby itself
+* License: Distributed on the same licensing terms as Ruby itself

 ## Warranty disclaimer